-Florida Medicaid provider bonds remain in effect for 1 year.
+Florida Medicaid provider bonds remain in effect for one year.
 The Agency for Health Care Administration can terminate the bond by giving written notice of termination to the surety via certified mail.
 Cancellation becomes effective at least 60 days from the mailing date of the notice.
 The surety can cancel the bond by also giving 60 days’ notice prior to cancellation to the agency.

 Most surety underwriting companies required the principal’s Medicaid provider number and/or tax ID number to produce this bond.

-How to become a medicaid provider in Florida
+How to become a Medicaid provider in Florida

 To receive Medicaid reimbursement for services rendered to Medicaid recipients, providers must enroll online in the Florida Medicaid program.
 The completed application and all applicable forms can be submitted online.

 Once the application process is complete, Provider Enrollment will review the application for accuracy.
-Upon completion of the enrollment process, approved providers are issued a 9-digit Medicaid provider number.
+Upon completion of the enrollment process, approved providers are issued a nine-digit Medicaid provider number.
 The provider will then be able to participate in the Florida Medicaid program.
 This number will be required to obtain a surety bond.